Rice and its various cooking, Mochi, Bread

 Most convenient stores stock various onigiris in many popular fillings and tastes.

-rice congee.
-It made by boiling rice with 5 to 7 times the amount of
+- Kayu : It is Japanese rice porridge.
+It made by boiling rice with 5 to 7 times the amount of water.

-It is very tasty because the rice are flavored by soup and ingredients.
+Completed rice is very tasty, because it is flavored by soup and ingredients.

 "Takikomi" means "boil and mix".